aarron-lee/legion-go-tricks/README.md

 Reddit discussion [here](https://www.reddit.com/r/SteamDeck/comments/z90ca0/a_guide_to_a_good_docked_gaming_experience_on_the/)

 PDF Mirror of guide [here](./steam-resolutions-guide.pdf)

+### Calibrate Gyro and Joysticks

+1. hold LT+LS and RT+RS
+2. once the rgb swirls blue, rotate the sticks fully deflected (calibrates sticks)
+3. place the LGO on the floor and press LT and RT twice to signal you're done
+4. the gyro will then begin calibration. once it stops blinking green and red and goes back to your normal rgb setting it will be done

 ### Install Refind bootloader for touchscreen option to switch between Windows and Linux